Hebrews 13

 15By him therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to his name.
 16But to do good and to communicate forget not: for with such sacrifices God is well pleased.

 The old sacrifices are gone.
-The new sacrifice is praise.
-Not blood of animals, but the fruit of your lips - thanksgiving, prayer, testimony, song.
-You do not bring animals to the altar anymore.
+The new sacrifice is praise - the fruit of your lips: thanksgiving, prayer, testimony, song.
 You bring your voice, your heart, your voice broken in gratitude.

 "Continually."
-Not just on good days.
-Not just when circumstances warrant it.
-To praise God continually is to develop a habit of thanksgiving that outlasts circumstance.
+To praise God continually is to develop a habit of thanksgiving that outlasts circumstance, carrying through both good days and hard ones.
 This is the spiritual discipline of joy.

 But praise is not enough.
 "To do good and to communicate forget not."
 You must also serve, give, share your resources.
 The sacrifices God prizes are the daily offerings of love - kindness, generosity, presence.
 These are the new temple worship.